 All quotations, contracts and goods and/or services supplied by the Seller are governed by these Terms unless otherwise stated by the Seller in writing.
 Terms and conditions opposing or deviating from our Terms and Conditions shall not apply unless we have expressly approved the application thereof.

 - Quotations may be requested from the Seller by the Purchaser using the Seller’s website, by telephone or by email.
 Any quotation given by the Seller shall not constitute an offer and is only valid for thirty (30) days from its date of issue.

-- Where the Purchaser accepts the Seller’s quotation, it must place an order with the Seller by contacting the Seller directly (Order).
-There shall be no contract between, or obligations on, either party until a valid order confirmation has been issued in writing (including via email) by the Seller to the Purchaser (Order Confirmation), at which point the contract between the Seller and the Purchaser shall come into existence (Contract).
+- Where the Purchaser accepts the Seller’s quotation, it must place an order with the Seller by contacting the Seller in writing (including via email) with a Purchase Order.
+There shall be no contract between, or obligations on, either party until a valid Sales Order Acknowledgement has been issued in writing (including via email) by the Seller to the Purchaser at which point a Contract between the Seller and the Purchaser shall come into existence.

 - These Terms apply to the Contract to the exclusion of any other terms that the Purchaser seeks to impose or incorporate, or which are implied by trade, customer practice or course of dealing.
 No variation of these Terms shall be binding on the Seller unless and until the variation has been accepted in writing by a duly authorised person on behalf of the Seller.

 - The Contract and the documents referred to in it constitute the entire agreement between the parties.
 The Purchaser acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of the Seller that is not set out in the Contract.